Undergrads apply for free in October

 Actions impacting research and scholarly activity

 Several of the executive actions have included language related to funding for research and scholarly activity.
 These include plans to rescind funding for projects with a DEI focus and to limit funding for indirect costs.
-However, these actions have also been subject to legal challenges and have not yet taken effect.
-The Policy Compliance and Communications Committee, working with the Office of the Provost, is monitoring developments on these orders.
+However, these actions have also been subject to legal challenges and most have not yet taken effect.
+The Policy Compliance and Communications Committee, in collaboration with the Office of the Provost, is monitoring developments on these orders.

 Faculty researchers: Unless you receive a direct notification from your research sponsor to discontinue your research activity, you may continue your work.
 Please reach out to the Office of Research and Graduate Studies if you have a question about your federal grant.